Snowfork/snowbridge/test/README.md

 cargo build --release
 ```

-Create your test env file and set the directory where you installed the polkadot binary:
+Create your test env file to set the directory where you installed the polkadot binary.
+You can modify it if you installed polkadot elsewhere.
 ```bash
 cp ./.env-example .env
 ```